Welcome to Tambani

 “Ah, Violet could not see either, so I gave her half of mine.
 We cut it on the nose.
 Look what we have embroidered so far.”

 My husband Samson has no work,” Eni said, “he also wants to embroider, can you give me another needle?
-And here come my two daughters Tshililo and Mashudu, I showed them what to do, they used their own cloth to practise, give me two more needles.”
+And my two daughters Tshililo and Mashudu, I showed them what to do, they used their own cloth to practice, give me two more needles.”

 Vho-Tshundeni arrived with her bit of embroidery.